usdaud/algotradinglib.github.io/en/pedia/d/data_science_in_trading.md

 ### Natural Language Processing (NLP)

-Natural language processing is used to extract valuable information from unstructured text data.
+[Natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) is used to extract valuable information from unstructured text data.
 In trading, NLP can analyze news articles, social media posts, earnings reports, and other text data to gauge market sentiment and anticipate movements.

 ### Big Data and Cloud Computing

-Big Data technologies manage and process vast quantities of structured and unstructured data, while cloud computing offers scalable and flexible resources to handle large datasets and complex computations.
+[Big Data](../b/big_data_in_trading.md) technologies manage and process vast quantities of structured and unstructured data, while [cloud computing](../c/cloud_computing_in_trading.md) offers scalable and flexible resources to handle large datasets and complex computations.
 Together, they enable traders to analyze diverse data sources in real time.

 ## Tools and Technologies